 If you frequently play the same sequences of songs, you can copy a sequence from a previous show to a new show.
 While editing the show's songs, click the Add Songs button, then click the Shows button, and select a previous show that contains this sequence.
 Then click each of the songs and links in the sequence, in order, and click Save.
 The songs and links will be added to the new show in the same order.

 If you wish, you can set up a special show containing all of your sequences and then use that whenever you want to add a sequence to a new show.

 To move a sequence of songs within a show, you can click the options button (three dots) for the first song, select Move Multiple Songs, select the last song, then select the song you want to move these songs after.

 When I add a song to a show, it isn't saved.
 How can I save the songs I add to a show?

 Are you using the Quick Add button in the show view to add one song at a time?
 Those changes are only saved if Settings > General Settings > Save Quick Added Songs is turned on.

 That button is meant for quickly adding a song during a show when you get a request or want to deviate from your set list.
 To build or edit a set list, you should use the Edit Songs button in the show menu instead.
 Then you can add more than one song at a time, and your changes will always be saved when you leave that page.

 How can I add songs or rearrange my set list while performing?

 Set List Maker offers a few ways to handle varying your set list during a performance:

-- If you want to add a song from the set list view, you can tap the Quick Add button in the bottom toolbar and select a new song, which will be added to your set list after the currently selected song.
+- If you want to add a song from the set list view, you can tap the Quick Add button in the top toolbar and select a new song, which will be added to your set list after the currently selected song.